btc/usd

 }

-The function we called “getMessage” shows (“return”) everyone (“public view”) our updated “message” variable. “returns” is used to clarify the type of value (“string”) which function will give.
+The function we called “getMessage” shows (“return”) everyone (“public view”) our updated “message” variable. “returns” is used to clarify the type of value (“string”) that the function will give.

-By the way, every time making a function, we need to set some arguments for function and they need to be in brackets.
+By the way, every time we make a function, we need to set some function arguments, and they need to be in brackets.
 Functions call arguments and perform some operations with them.
 As you see in the function getMessage(), it has no arguments as it doesn’t need them in this case, it just shows our “message”.

-One more thing about “getMessage” function.
-Basically, we don’t need it at all.
-The reason is that we get our “message” anyway with the first constructor function “firstMessage”.
-So the function “firstMessage” perform the same action as “getMessage” function by default.
+One more thing about the “getMessage” function.
+We don’t need it at all.
+The reason is that we get our “message” anyway with the first constructor function, “firstMessage”.
+So, the function “firstMessage” performs the same action as the “getMessage” function by default.

 Conclusion